Camjo0001/Inline-X-Emojis/README.md

 ## 🙌 Acknowledgments

-- Inspired by Discord's emoji picker
+- Inspired by Discord's and many other applications inline emoji picker
 - Thanks to all contributors who have helped shape this project

 ## 📮 Support